-College of Information Science and Engineering Ritsumeikan University 2024
+College of Information Science and Engineering Ritsumeikan University 2025

 The College of Information Science and Engineering was established in 2004 as one of the largest colleges in Japan for conducting information and communication technology (ICT) related education and research.
 Since then, top level education and research has been conducted with results being actively shared and made public through international and domestic journals and research conferences.
 One of the characteristics of our research is active individual and team collaborations with other researchers, both from inside and outside the university, who are working in various fields such as the humanities, social sciences, medical sciences and disaster mitigation.
-For example, the Research Center of Advanced ICT for Medical Healthcare carries out research and development on such things as anatomical model based diagnosis and treatment support systems and remote collaborative operation support systems with hospitals and medical schools.
+For example, in collaboration with hospitals and medical universities, the Research Center of Advanced ICT for Medical Healthcare conducts research on projects such as diagnostic and treatment support systems and remote collaborative surgery support systems.
 The Center for Cognitive Sciences aims to elucidate human cognitive processes and to develop systems to support various kinds of human activities in collaboration with the College of Comprehensive Psychology.
-In 2020, the Research Center for IoT security was established in order to contribute to the realization of a new smart society.
+In 2020, the Research Center for IoT Security and the Research Center for Computational Research on Designing Sustainable Society were established in order to contribute to the realization of a new smart society.

 Another characteristic of our research is active collaboration with companies.
 Some professors do this by collaborating within their own laboratory while others collaborate by forming teams with professors from other laboratories.
 This is evidenced by the fact that the amount of funds received from joint and funded research in the College of Information Science and Engineering accounts for about 25% to 30% of the total research funds.
 In addition, the university-company cross-appointment system has enabled us to engage in research activities that fuse the cutting-edge technologies of our faculty with the data and expertise of companies in the field.
 This has also facilitated the business development of research results through the university's leave system dedicated to entrepreneurial activities.
 Collaborations with companies are beneficial for both developing fundamental technologies and improving marketing and business compatibility of fully developed technologies.
 The College of Information Science and Engineering has reorganized its previous four departments into one department with seven courses, and established an English-based standard course called the Information Systems Science and Engineering Course (ISSE), in April 2017.
 The new structural plan allows for a curriculum that makes it easier for students to take various classes that go beyond their own specialties and enforces collaboration among professors in an effort to keep pace with the rapid changes occurring within the field of ICT.
 In April 2024, we have moved to the Osaka-Ibaraki campus, taking on the challenge of creating a new educational and research environment.
 We greatly appreciate your continued support and cooperation as we engage in our pursuit of developing skilled professionals and enhancing ICT research.
 Seven courses to develop high expertise and a diverse perspective Taking from seven different academic approaches, students can study beyond borders.
-Search Engine Sensor Network VR · AR Sound System Software Development Nursing/ Medical Computing Supercomputer Media Technology CG Care Support Course Security and Networks សារា Course Quantum Computer IoT Physical Computing Disaster Prevention Wearable Research in basic technology Course Information System Computer supporting a highly information-College of Information Research in applied Information oriented society System Architect Science and Engineering technology supporting a safe and Course enjoyable society Artificial and Natural Cloud Computing ntelligence Virtualization Technology Information Systems Intelligent Robot Science and Engineer ing Course ocial System Autonomous Driving Operating System Design Course AI · Machine Learning Cyber Security Digital Forensics Game Al Biometric Information Recognition Computer Network SNS Multilingual Big Data Communication Support How our research areas relate to society Ubiquitous Computing and Networking Laboratory Research/Development Areas Smart space systems linking the real/ edge and virtual/cloud.
+How our research areas relate to society

+Ubiquitous Computing and Networking Laboratory Research/Development Areas Smart space systems linking the real/edge and virtual/cloud.